Skip to content

 • Leather aprons are provided for those who feel they need to wear one.
 They offer protection from sparks and hot metal.
 Ensure that all straps are secured.

 • Clothing should not be synthetic as it melts.
-All clothing to be cotton or wool.
+All clothing to be cotton or wool, or denim.

 • Once you have finished using an anvil bottom tool, especially the hardie (hot or cold cut off), remove it from the anvil before you continue hammering.
 This is a sharp edge pointing up to the bottom of your hammering hand and you could get seriously cut.